SabreBirdOne/BlasterBrowser/docs/database_schema.md

 - Each shop has a link, and a description

 The database collects data about blaster listings.
-- Each listing is uniquely identified by an ID in the database
+- Each blaster listing is uniquely identified by an ID in the database
-- Each listing has a price.
+- Each blaster listing has a price.
 Listings with variable prices have a price of -1.
-- Each listing may have a name, link to the a webpage, and a description.
+- Each blaster listing may have a name, link to the a webpage, and a description.

-Maybes:
+The next set of entities describe blaster parts in the hobby.

 The database stores parts information:
 - Each part has a unique id in the database